inveniosoftware/docs-invenio-rdm/docs/develop/topics/service.md

         self._record = record

     def to_dict(self):
-        # .. view of the record the given identity ...
+        # .. view of the record for the given identity ...
 ```

 ## Errors